DevOps Interview Questions

 Ans: Take lessons from both failures and successes in dealing with outages.
 Remember, there's no shame in talking about the mistakes you've learned from.

 Q21.
 How would you prepare for a migration from one platform to another?

 Ans: Fairly self-explanatory, how do you handle transitions?
 How do you document the current state of your environment before moving, and how do you validate everything is as it should be after the fact?

 Q22.
 How do you handle interruptions?

 Ans: While it’s going to be your job to stop interruptions, how you deal with them now is important for getting an idea of if you know how to fix them quickly and if you know how to make devs and ops work together.

 Q23.
 What different types of testing need to be carried out on a software system, and what tools would you use to achieve this testing?

 Ans: For starters, you probably would want to test that your configurations are correct before and after making changes, and know-how to validate that your environments are all consistent.

 Q24.
 Tell us about the CI tools that you are familiar with?

-Ans.
-The premise of CI is to get feedback as early as possible because the earlier you get feedback, the less things cost to fix.
+Ans: The premise of CI is to get feedback as early as possible because the earlier you get feedback, the fewer things cost to fix.
 Popular open-source tools include Hudson, Jenkins, CruiseControl and CruiseControl.NET.
 Commercial tools include ThoughtWorks’ Go, Urbancode’s Anthill Pro, Jetbrains’ Team City and Microsoft’s Team Foundation Server.